kadyepley/Crowdfunding_ETL/README.md

 - company_name
 - "blurb", renamed to "description"
 - "goal", converted to float
-"pledged", converted to float
+- "pledged", converted to float
-outcome
+- outcome
-backers_count
+- backers_count
--country
--currency
+- country
+- currency
--"launched_at" column, renamed to "launch_date" and the UTC times converted to the datetime format -"deadline" column, renamed to "end_date" and the UTC times converted to the datetime format -"category_id", with unique identification numbers matching those in the "category_id" column of the category DataFrame -"subcategory_id" column, with the unique identification numbers matching those in the "subcategory_id" column of the subcategory DataFrame
+- "launched_at" column, renamed to "launch_date" and the UTC times converted to the datetime format
+- "deadline" column, renamed to "end_date" and the UTC times converted to the datetime format
+- "category_id", with unique identification numbers matching those in the "category_id" column of the category DataFrame
+- "subcategory_id" column, with the unique identification numbers matching those in the "subcategory_id" column of the subcategory DataFrame

 This new DataFrame was then converted to a new csv called, "campaign.csv".